Padi2312/compose-check-updates/README.md

 2. (Optional) Rename the downloaded file to `ccu` for easier usage.
 3. Make the file executable by running `chmod +x ccu`.
 4. Include the path to `ccu` in your PATH environment variable.
-5. Run `ccu` from the terminal to check if the installation was successful.
+5. Run `ccu -v` from the terminal to check if the installation was successful.

 ## Usage